THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 That Ezekiel, Chapter 37 is referring to the Kingdom of God is obvious from verse 22:

-And I will make them one nation in the land upon the mountains of Israel; and one king shall be king to them all: and they shall be no more two nations, neither shall they be divided into two kingdoms any more at all.
+“and I will make them one nation in the land, on the mountains of Israel; and one king shall be king over them all; they shall no longer be two nations, nor shall they ever be divided into two kingdoms again.
 (Ezekiel 37:22)

 The end-time outpouring of God’s Spirit, and the end-time army of God, are main themes of the Hebrew Prophets.
 Another closely related theme is that of the Temple of God—Christ in you, the hope of glory.